Colourful Copenhagen

 The historical houses are former Naval barracks built by Christian IV for the personnel of the Royal Danish Navy.

-It’s close to the longest street in central Copenhagen, Store Kongensgade (The Great King’s Street), where lots of restaurants and specialty shops are located.
+It’s close to the longest street in central Copenhagen, Store Kongensgade (The Great King’s Street), where lots of restaurants and speciality shops are located.

-Head for that last one if you want to see St. Paul’s Church, an old Lutheran church.
+Make sure to head for Sankt Pauls Gade if you want to see St. Paul’s Church, an old Lutheran church.

 Oh, and it might be fun to know that some of the streets are named after animals, like Delfingade (Dolphin Street), Tigergade (Tiger Street), Haregade (Hare Street) and Krokodillegade (Crocodile Street).